| Term | Meaning |

 "created_at":"2025-09-17T08:15:43.000000Z",

-} From here we will need the user_id to continue with the next step, getting the upload URL.
+} We will need the id to continue with the next step; getting the upload URL.

-Using the id obtained from the upload created, again in the terminal, type the following:
+Using the id obtained from the output of the previous command, enter the following command:

 curl -H "Authorization: Bearer <your_token>" -H "Accept: application/json" "https://admin.energydata.dk/api/v1/import/<id>/upload_url"